Try Redis Cloud free for 14 days in AWS Marketplace

 • How can I speed up SQL queries?

-• SQL queries can be sped up by caching often-repeated simple SQL queries into Redis Enterprise so that the application can access that data from an in-memory datastore in Redis instead of from a slower disk-based database.
+• SQL queries can be sped up by caching often-repeated simple SQL queries into Redis Enterprise so that the app can access that data from an in-memory datastore in Redis instead of from a slower disk-based database.

 • What are microservices?